jts272/pp3-lidl-bake-mate/README.md

  to the program flow.

 Each day's bake plan has its own worksheet for the program to reference.
-This allows it to provide the correct plan to perform calculations against the user's input.
+This allows it to provide the correct plan to the program to perform calculations against the user's input.

-The spreadsheet holds the data for past day's entries, as shown for dates 27 and 28-12-22.
+The spreadsheet holds the data for past days' entries, as shown for dates 27 and 28-12-22.
 In the program scenario, the user is inputting data to calculate the lines they need to bake on 29-12-22.
-After the user confirms their inputs are correct, the API updates this worksheet.
+After the user confirms their inputs are correct, the API updates that worksheet.
 On the next day of trade, the user would be working with data for 30-12-22 in a real-world deployment and the 29-12-22 figures would be complete and serve as a past record.